ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.5 =
+* Fixed a bug that resume of external table does not work if the table that you created in plugins have none.

 = 1.1.4 =
 * Added the ability to sort the column for each data list when editing and viewing data (also possible ON / OFF in shortcodes).